TencentARC/ArcNerf/docs/datasets.md

 Inference will be performed based on eval dataset params(intrinsic, img shape).

 - render: controls the params of render novel view, like the camera path
-- volume: controls the params of volume estimation and mesh extraction.
+- volume: controls the params of volume estimation and mesh extraction/rendering.